-- 50. Conflicts in Iraq, Libya, Somalia, Sudan, the Syrian Arab Republic and Yemen and the occupation of the State of Palestine have contributed to a protracted refugee crisis, the impacts of which are felt globally.
-In 2014, the Syrian Arab Republic became the country of origin of the largest number of refugees worldwide.
+Conflicts in Iraq, Libya, Somalia, Sudan, Syrian Arab Republic, Yemen and the State of Palestine have contributed to a protracted refugee crisis, the impacts of which are felt globally.
+In 2014, Syrian Arab Republic became the country of origin of the largest number of refugees worldwide.
 Syrian refugees have primarily sought safety, shelter and services in the cities of neighbouring countries, namely Turkey (2.62 million), Lebanon (1.07 million), and Jordan (635,000) (UNHCR, 2015b).
-With a decreasing proportion staying in camps, host cities face the challenge of providing housing, basic urban services and jobs to this influx of refugees. - 51.
-As of the end of 2014, Lebanon and Jordan were among the top 10 refugee-receiving countries in the world and hosted the highest and second highest number of refugees per 1,000 inhabitants, respectively (UNHCR, 2015a).
-Other Arab States hosting Syrian refugees include Iraq (245,000) and Egypt (118,000) (UNHCR, 2015b).
-Contrasting with the suddenness of displacement in the Syrian Arab Republic, the State of Palestine is the country of origin of the world's longest lasting refugee crisis.
-In 1995, 2.8 million displaced Palestinians were registered with the United Nations Relief and
+With a decreasing proportion staying in camps, host cities face the challenge of providing housing, basic urban services and jobs to this influx of refugees.

+As of the end of 2014, Lebanon and Jordan were among the top 10 refugeereceiving countries in the world and hosted the highest and second highest number of refugees per 1,000 inhabitants, respectively (UNHCR, 2015a).
+Other Arab region countries hosting Syrian refugees include Iraq (245,000) and Egypt (118,000) (UNHCR, 2015b).
+Contrasting with the suddenness of displacement in Syrian Arab Republic, the State of Palestine is the country of origin of the world's longest lasting refugee crisis.
+In 1995, 2.8 million displaced Palestinians were registered with the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), a figure that now stands at 5.1 million (UNHCR, 1995; UNHCR, 2015a).
+The return of refugees to Palestinian cities has declined since the last decade of the twentieth century, due in large part to continued occupation, conflicts, house demolitions, and land confiscations (Palestinian National Authority, 2010).

-2 United Nations Principles on Housing and Property Restitution for Refugees and Displaced Persons.
+1 United Nations Principles on Housing and Property Restitution for Refugees and Displaced Persons